Selling a Call Option

 What is a Naked Call Option?

-Selling a naked call (a call without holding a stock position) is considered to be very risky since it can result in a substantial loss, as technically there is no limit to how high a stock can go.
-If the option buyer exercises their option when the underlying security price rises above the option strike price to say 500 you will have to go into the market and purchase shares you have sold to the option buyer at the strike price (440) at 500.
+Selling a naked call (a call without holding a stock position) is considered to be much riskier since it can result in a substantial loss, as technically there is no limit to how high a stock can go.
+If the option buyer exercises their option when the underlying security price rises above the option strike price, say 500 in the case of XYZ Plc) you will have to go into the market to purchase the shares you have sold to the option buyer at the strike price (which was 440) at 500.

 This would result in a loss of 60 minus the option premium of 7 so a net loss of 53.
 Individual shares can rise very quickly especially if, for example, they are subject to a takeover bid.